bsvalues/TerraFlow/docs/supabase_migration.md

 ## Storage Buckets

-Create the following storage buckets in the Supabase Dashboard:
+You need to create the following storage buckets in the Supabase Dashboard:

 | Bucket Name | Public Access | Description |
 |-------------|---------------|-------------|